 Making those teaching points wasn’t bad.
 Actually, they made for some of the sermons I still look back on as most impactful.

 The problem is that my primary goal for the message in worship services was for people to learn something new.
 The standard of success I had set for myself was whether I tickled people’s brains, whether they walked away with new thoughts and new understandings.

 By calling myself a teaching pastor and by calling what I did teaching, I taught my people that this was the standard.

 The problem is that a proclamation of the gospel was a secondary goal.
 Now I think I usually met that goal, but it’s hard for me to look back now and think that it was only secondary.
 And it’s disappointing to realize that I gave more energy to making sure people learned something than I gave to making sure that people heard the gospel.

-In Evangelism in the Early Church, Michael Green says three things characterized preaching in the early church:
+In Evangelism in the Early Church (affiliate link), Michael Green says three things characterized preaching in the early church: